onaci/leaflet-temporal-geojson/README.md

 ## how does it work

 - features are clustered into layer 'keyframes' using supplied time property
-- keyframes are drawn to html canvas depending on time key
+- keyframes are rendered depending on time key
-- features may have custom styles applied using property features
+- features may have custom styles applied using properties

 ## notes
-- to leverage canvas performance, points are rendered as `L.circleMarker` vectors using L.geoJSON's `pointToLayer` function
+- to improve rendering performance, points are rendered as `L.circleMarker` vectors using L.geoJSON's `pointToLayer` function

 ## install
 ```shell